artem-zinnatullin/TheContext-Podcast/show_notes/Episode_21.md

 * [Kevin McDonagh](https://twitter.com/kevinmcdonagh), Novoda

-Thanks droidcon Berlin and the local Berlin android community for supporting us.
+Thanks droidcon Berlin and the local Berlin android community for collaborating with us.